AH-Merii/click-app/README.md

 Run `cookiecutter gh:AH-Merii/click-app` and then answer the prompts.
 Here's an example run:

     $ cookiecutter gh:AH-Merii/click-app
-    app_name []: click app template demo
-    description []: Demonstrating https://github.com/AH-Merii/click-app
+    app_name []: click app template demo auto description []: Demonstrating https://github.com/AH-Merii/click-app
-    hyphenated [click-app-template-demo]:
+    hyphenated [click-app-template-demo-auto]:
     underscored [click_app_template_demo]:
     github_username []: AH-Merii
     author_name []: AbdulHamid Merii

 I strongly recommend accepting the suggested value for "hyphenated" and "underscored" by hitting enter on those prompts.

-This will create a directory called `click-app-template-demo` - the tool name you enter is converted to lowercase and uses hyphens instead of spaces.
+This will create a directory called `click-app-template-demo-auto` - the tool name you enter is converted to lowercase and uses hyphens instead of spaces.

-See https://github.com/AH-Merii/click-app-template-demo for the output of this example.
+See https://github.com/AH-Merii/click-app-template-demo-auto for the output of this example.

 ## Developing your command-line tool